inspektor-gadget/inspektor-gadget/Documentation/demo-opensnoop.md

+---
-# Inspektor Gadget demo: the "opensnoop" gadget
+title: 'Inspektor Gadget demo: the "opensnoop" gadget'
+weight: 10
+---

 The opensnoop gadget watches files that programs in pods open.
 Pods can be selected by Kubernetes labels, pod names, namespaces, and nodes.